London Restaurants within a 5 minute walk of Barbican Station | Ratings, Reviews & Maps

 Very nice place for a good selection of food and wine.
 Overall, the atmosphere is relaxed and the service is friendly and attentive.
 Had a very lovely Cornas wine from the northern Rhône region, chosen from their ‘not coming back’ wine list.
 Had a nice selection of small dishes, all very delicious.
 The dessert weren’t fantastic, but tasty nonetheless.
 Would absolutely be happy to come back!

-Lars Bjørnbakk - 3 months ago
+Lars Bjørnbakk - 6 months ago

 Had the set lunch menu, which is good value for money.
 Good portion, and the food was ok.
 The waiting staff are nice and attentive however the kitchen is too slow, it took ages for our starters and mains to be served.

-Traveler Sans Frontières - 4 months ago
+Traveler Sans Frontières - 7 months ago

 We went here for a friends 30th birthday and it was pretty good.
 The prawn starter was full of bursting flavours, and the pecan dessert was impeccable.

-Sofia Silva - a month ago
+Sofia Silva - 4 months ago

-Poppadom Smith - a month ago
+Len Page - a year ago

 Dans le Noir ?
 London Restaurant Overall Rating 4.5 out of 5